AndrewGibbons575/AndrewGibbons575.github.io/essays/UI_Framworks.md

 ---
 layout: essay
 type: essay
-title: "UI Frameworks: Good or Bad?"
+title: "UI Frameworks: Useful or a Waste of Time?"
 # All dates must be YYYY-MM-DD format!
 date: 2024-02-22
 published: true